KishoreVB70/escrowNFT-Decade/README.md

 npm start
 ```

-result if the frontend is running successfully
+This should be shown if the frontend is running successfully
 ![frontend result](images/5.png)

 ## Conclusion

-In this tutorial, we have learned how to create an escrow smart contract using Solidity and Brownie.
+In this tutorial, we learned how to create an escrow smart contract using Solidity and Brownie.
 We have also learned how to deploy the smart contract to the Celo blockchain.

 ## Next Steps

-For your next steps, if you a python developer and want to learn how to create a smart contract using python, you can check about vyper.
-Vyper is a python-based smart contract programming language.
+For your next steps, if you are a Python developer and want to learn more about how to create a smart contract using Python, you can check about Vyper which is a Python-based smart contract programming language.
 You can check the [Vyper documentation](https://vyper.readthedocs.io/en/stable/) to learn more about Vyper.

 ## About the Author

 I am a blockchain and crypto enthusiast.
 I am also a software engineer.
-I love to learn new things and share my knowledge with others.
+I love to learn about new things and to share my knowledge with others.
 You can find me on [GitHub](https://github.com/yafiabiyyu) and [LinkedIn](https://www.linkedin.com/in/abiyyuyafi/).